Rare surgery to separate twins conjoined at head

 "I can't wait to see them as two separate little boys," he says.
 "That's what excites me the most.
 I really just want to know my boys."

-Early Thursday morning, Jadon and Anias will be wheeled down the pediatric corridor at Children's Hospital at Montefiore Medical Center in the Bronx.
+Early Thursday morning, Jadon and Anias were wheeled down the pediatric corridor at Children's Hospital at Montefiore Medical Center in the Bronx.
+They were moved from their hospital room on the 10th floor to the operating room around 7:15 a.m.
+Their 3-year-old brother Aza rode on the gurney with them, leading up to the OR where Mom and Dad kissed them goodbye.

 Just before the boys enter the sterile area outside the operating room, Nicole and Christian will kiss them goodbye, steeling themselves for up to 20 hours of waiting -- all with the hope two healthy boys will return -- together, but forever separated.